influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withPath(path)
 ```

-Path is a file path in HDFS
+"Path is a file path in HDFS"

 ## obj hdfs.krbCCacheSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn hdfs.krbCCacheSecret.withKey